Functional equations for orbifold wreath products: Abstract

 \section{Abstract}

 We present generating functions for extensions of multiplicative invariants of wreath symmetric products of orbifolds presented as the quotient by the locally free action of a compact, connected Lie group in terms of orbifold sector decompositions.
-Particularly interesting instances of these product formulas occur for the Euler and Euler--Satake characteristics.
+Particularly interesting instances of these product formulas occur for the Euler and Euler--Satake characteristics, which we compute for a class of weighted projective spaces.
 This generalizes results known for global quotients by finite groups to all closed, effective orbifolds.
+We also describe a combinatorial approach to extensions of multiplicative invariants using decomposable functors that recovers the formula for the Euler--Satake characteristic of a wreath product of a global quotient orbifold.